Our new 'Report and Maintain' service is now live

 You will be asked for details of the repair.
-Please give as much information as possible to ensure that we can send the right contractor with the correct tools in the appropriate time scale.
-We will ask you to tell us when you are available and how the contractor can contact you to arrange access.
+Please give as much information as possible.
+We will ask you to tell us when you are available and how our contractor can contact you to arrange access.

 You are responsible for: